Your EV and PHEV Charging Options in Perth

 • Various City of South Perth and Town of Victoria Park locations

-Fast DC chargers can be found throughout Perth and along major WA highways.
-These stations can take you from a low battery to around 80 percent in a short time.
+DC fast chargers can be found throughout Perth and along major WA highways, and they are what Toyota calls Mode 4 charging.
+The bZ4X moves from 10 to 80 per cent in approximately 28 minutes on a 150kW charger.
+Charging speed reduces once the battery passes 80 per cent, which is why most drivers stop there.
 Fast chargers are perfect for long distance trips or quick top ups between errands.

 For drivers in Welshpool, Kewdale, and the airport corridor, fast chargers along Leach Highway and Great Eastern Highway provide convenient options during the working day.